820bry/fyp-v2/README.md

 Register
 - Validation and proper error handling

-~~Mood Logging~~
+Mood Logging
-- Mood Logging Main Page
+- ~~Mood Logging Main Page~~
-- Add New Entry Page
+- ~~Add New Entry Page~~
-- View Entry Page
+- ~~View Entry Page~~
-- Backend and Logic
+- ~~Backend and Logic~~
+- Changed the logic so that users can only log one entry per day
+- Check whether an existing entry already exists for the day
+- If true, ask them whether they want to overwrite it
+- Maybe make the document id the date of entry instead of random UID

 Mental Assessment
-- Each radio button onclick will set value corresponding to the question index (ques no. - 1 bcoz array starts from 0)
+- ~~Each radio button onclick will set value corresponding to the question index (ques no. - 1 bcoz array starts from 0)~~
-- Function to check for unanswered questions (check which index is still null and focus on that question)
+- TODO: **Function to check for unanswered questions (check which index is still null and focus on that question)**
-- Auto scroll after answering a section (maybe)
+- TODO: **Auto scroll after answering a section (maybe)**
-- Calculate and summary screen (see ChatGPT)
+- ~~Calculate and summary screen (see ChatGPT)~~

 Landing Page
 - Basic info (about us and features)